Ragura/dinkcreference/docs/guide/graphics.md

 ### `[filename]`

 This is the name of the bmp file.
 If you have an animated series, then label the files `filenameXX.bmp` where XX are sequential numbers from 01 to 50.
-Keep the length of the name to at most 6 characters so that the name plus the XX makes a total of 8 characters (the old DOS 8.3 filename format).
 Of note is the default format of using `filename-XX.bmp` while the `-` is optional, it does make for easy reading of file names, although now your name is down to 5 characters in length.

 ### `[seq]`